daviddemean/daviddemean/README.md

 ---

 ## 📖 About Me
 ### I’m a passionate security researcher focused on identifying vulnerabilities and helping secure the web.
-I love diving deep into complex systems and building tools to automate the "boring" stuff.---
+I love diving deep into complex systems and building tools to automate the "boring" stuff.

 ## 🛠️ Skills & Tools